Four ways you can change your company’s attitude

-Companies would like to support better inclusion and portray people with disability more realistically in their communications and advertising.
-We find that they often don’t know where to start or what are the easy approaches that are not going to cost lots of money?
-Here are our four suggestions for better portrayal that you can implement easily:
+Companies want to support better inclusion and portray people with disability more realistically in their communications and advertising.
+However, we find that they often don’t know where to start.
+Here are our four suggestions for better portrayal of people with disability that you can implement now:

 Mind your language

-People are always worried about political correctness and getting tied in knots about how you are supposed to refer to different disabilities or describe a person with disability.
-Our free resources include the Attitude Foundation guidelines for content writers, a simple, clear guide to how you deal with this issue.
+People are always worried about political correctness and getting tied in knots about how you are supposed to refer to disability or describe a person with disability.
+Our resources include the Attitude Foundation guidelines for content writers, a simple, clear guide to how you deal with this issue.

 Our tip: Send the link to our guide to your copywriters, social media handlers and content writers.